 Turn the music on and start to groove.
 No one cares if your moves are out of date.
 But beware, dancing is contagious, you might have the whole household involved before you know it.

-If you would prefer to stay indoors, grab a chair, sit down and find a 10 minute regime to suit your level.
-You could start with circling your arms, knee lifts, leg raises, calf raises, leg kicks, etc. You won’t be limited for choice if you are starting in a chair, you can add a resistance band to add in a range of different exercises or light weights if you prefer.
+If you would prefer to stay indoors, grab a chair, sit down and find a 10-minute regime to suit your level.
+You could start with circling your arms, knee lifts, leg raises, calf raises, leg kicks, etc. You won’t be limited in choice if you are starting in a chair, you can add a resistance band to add in a range of different exercises or light weights if you prefer.

 Sometimes it is difficult to physically go out and meet like-minded people.
 The internet is a great way to join groups with similar goals to you without having to move too far out of your comfort zone.
 This is a great way to get started because it is always easier when we are doing something new with people who understand us.